-It’s only when after we’ve finished cursing this social cataloging network and returned the chess book to the shelf that the question presents itself, “What does it really take to master chess?”
-To some, there’s the belief that high intelligence coupled with hard work, focus, and determination will tease out this tactical skillset.
+It’s only when after we’ve returned this little gem to the bookshelf that an interesting question presents itself, “What does it really take to master chess?”
+To some, there’s the belief that high intelligence coupled with hard work, focus, and determination will tease out this tactical skill set.
 And yes, that is true to a point, but earning the bragging rights to a World Chess Champion title requires a more important something.

-Let’s rewind back to 1927 when three Russian professors of psychology, Djakow, Petrowski, and Rudik conducted an extensive study on the world’s best grandmasters of the day to determine what mental faculties set them apart from non-chess players.
-A series of psychological tests were completed on the subjects’ memory, attention, and concentration, as well as their speed and accuracy when solving analytical problems and so on.
+Let’s rewind back to 1927 when three Russian professors of psychology, Djakow, Petrowski, and Rudik, conducted an extensive study on the world’s best grandmasters of the day to determine what mental faculties set them apart from non-chess players.
+A series of psychological tests were completed on the subjects’ memory, attention, and concentration, as well as their speed and accuracy when solving analytical problems and so forth.
 Unfortunately, their results showed no significant differences between the cognitive abilities of grandmasters and non-chess players, which was most unsatisfying.
-It was only when the subjects were given chess-related tasks, like reconstructing chess positions from memory, that the grandmasters demonstrated a clear advantage.
+It was only when the subjects were given chess-related tasks, like reconstructing chess positions from memory, that the grandmasters demonstrated a clear, and distinct, advantage.
 Apparently, chess memory is the strongest requirement for becoming a formidable player, a conclusion that later research has also upheld.

 To truly master the game of chess an encyclopedia worth of chess moves must be retained in memory in order to compete at a world-class level.
 While the amateur chess player is simply moving pieces in response to his opponent, a grandmaster is thinking several moves ahead and will habitually re-evaluate the chessboard with his chess-move bibliotheca.